15 unmissable things to do in Cheltenham

 Since 2017 the Cheltenham Paint Festival has been brightening up the streets of the Regency Town with incredible street art by renowned urban artists such as Inkie, Dank and Fabio Petani.

 One of the best things about the Cheltenham Paint Festival is that many of the large scale / full wall art murals remain permanent fixtures so they can be enjoyed year-round.
-Download a map from the Paint Festival website and take in the incredible sights of the 8k street art route whenever you feel the urge!
+Download the informative app, or a map, from the Paint Festival website and take in the incredible sights of the 8k street art route whenever you feel the urge!

 Cheltenham’s two main museums are the perfect places for arts and culture lovers to explore local history.

-The Holst Birthplace Museum pays homage to Gustav Holst in the house where he was born and raised, preserving the Regency facade and decor of the building, as well as the pianoforte used to compose The Planets piece and many other artefacts too.
+The Holst Victorian House pays homage to Gustav Holst in the house where he was born and raised, preserving the Regency facade and decor of the building, as well as the pianoforte used to compose The Planets piece and many other artefacts too.

-Meanwhile, The Wilson Art Gallery and Museum has recently seen significant refurbishments to re-cement the centre as Cheltenham’s leading cultural hub.
-Set to reopen in July 2022, the new space will include a vibrant arts café, the Sir Charles Irving Community Art Gallery, and new artists’ studios.
+The Wilson Art Gallery and Museum has been significantly refurbished to re-cement the centre as Cheltenham’s leading cultural hub.
+The new space includes a vibrant arts café, the Sir Charles Irving Community Art Gallery, and new artists’ studios.